Paddock Wood: History

 Paddock Wood developed as a settlement during the second half of the 19th century as a result of the local hops industry.
 By 1900 it was a local transport hub with three railway lines at the railway station.

 Government

-Paddock Wood has three tiers of local government: parish, borough and county.
+Paddock Wood has three tiers of local government: town (parish), borough and county.

 Borough council

 Since 1974 Paddock Wood has formed part of the Borough of Tunbridge Wells.
 The borough is governed by a 48-member council.
 The town elects 4 borough councillors, with 2 each for the Paddock Wood East and Paddock Wood West wards.
-As of July 2022, one is a member of the Labour Party, one is a member of local action group Tunbridge Wells Alliance, and two are Independent.
+As of July 2022, one is a member of the Labour Party, one is a member of the Liberal Democrats one is a member of local action group Tunbridge Wells Alliance, and one is an Independent.

 County council

 The upper tier of local government is provided by Kent County Council.
-The county council has 84 members, with each representing an electoral district.
+The county council has 81 members, with each representing an electoral district.
 Paddock Wood forms part of the electoral district of Tunbridge Wells Rural.